 a.
 Civil Cases:

-The parties are required to exchange proposed jury instructions prior to the final pretrial conference, and the attorneys must submit a stipulated set of instructions and proposed voir dire questions at least one week before the commencement of the trial.
-Boilerplate instructions should not be submitted.
+The parties are required to exchange proposed jury instructions before the final pretrial conference, and the attorneys must submit a stipulated set of instructions and proposed voir dire questions at least one week before the commencement of the trial.
+Boilerplate instructions should not be included.
 Counsel may contact the case manager for the Court's standard instructions and voir dire questions.
-The Court gives the jury preliminary instructions prior to final argument, and after final argument charges the jury with respect to the manner of their deliberations.
-If the parties are unable to stipulate to all proposed instructions, disagreements will be discussed and resolved by the Court at the final pretrial conference.
+The Court gives the jury preliminary instructions before final argument, and after final argument charges the jury with respect to the manner of their deliberations.
+If the parties are unable to stipulate to all proposed instructions, disagreements will be discussed and resolved by the Court at the charge conference.
 The joint instructions must be submitted together with a computer disk compatible with Corel WordPerfect 12.
 All computer media submitted to Court must be certified as virus free.

 b.
 Criminal Cases: